Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 1. Development
 2. Production
 3. Staging
+4. Testing

+- launchSettings.json file:
+  · Is only used on the local development machine.(doesn't work on production server, when deploying ) · Is not deployed.
+  · Contains profile settings.

+  The environment for local machine development can be set in the Properties\launchSettings.json file of the project.
+Environment values set in launchSettings.json override values set in the system environment.

+  (to apply Environment)The app's environment can't be changed while the app is running.We need to stop the app, then change Environment in Proporties/ launchSettings.json and run the app again

+  If you don't use - 'IIS Express' (Windows only) server then you use Kestrel server

 - Shared / \_Layout.cshtml --> Here we put common code for all pages.
 (It is a template, basic layout - these elements will be shown on all pages.)
   Aslo, here we have all meta tags, css links, bootstrap, js links connections.